 There are measures in place that should prevent home buyers from getting a large bill for wood-destroying insect (“WDI”) damage after they have bought a Maryland home.
 You have likely relied on the services of an inspector to check for such damage before signing your purchase contract.
 The WDI inspector is supposed to protect you as the home buyer, but unfortunately, they do not always do their job well and sometimes perform incomplete and negligent inspections.

 Whitney, LLP’s real estate lawyers help home buyers bring claims and file lawsuits involving negligent WDI inspections, against dishonest and negligent home sellers, house flippers, real estate agents and termite inspection companies across Maryland.
 Our attorneys recover compensation for buyers to repair hidden damage and defects, and for emotional distress.
-We offer Free Consultations. .
+We offer Legal Consultations. .

 If you need a real estate lawyer near me to help with hidden damage, failure to disclose defects, negligence or fraud in the purchase of a house, Call Us at 410 583 8000 or use our Online Quick Contact Form.